-Universal file format created by Electronic Arts; may contain image, text, or audio data; used for interchanging different types of data across applications and platforms; supported by many programs and used as the basis for several other file formats, including AIFF.
+An IFF file is a universal file format created by Electronic Arts.
+It may contain image, text, or audio data and is used for interchanging different types of data across applications and platforms.
+The file is supported by many programs and is used as the basis for several other file formats, including AIFF.

 IFF files are comprised of sections of data called "chunks," which are defined by four-letter IDs.
 There are three main chunk types, each of which may contain text, numerical data, or raw data: